Kintampo, Ghana: Tourism

 Kintampo is one of the tourist hubs of Ghana.
 There are several tourist attraction sites in the town notable among them are; Kintampo waterfalls, Kintampo Fuller Falls.
 However, another iconic monument that has put the town on the tourism map is the Centre of Ghana site.

 Farming

 Farming is the major occupation among the entire population of Kintampo.
 Most farmers here had turned the vast arable lands into cashew and mango plantations, making the town one of the leading cultivators of these crops.
 A lot more are also into food crops such as yam, cassava, maize, beans and vegetables.

 Sifting cultivation or slash and burn, a farming system in which forests are burnt, releasing nutrients to support cultivation of annual and then perennial crops for a period of several years is the most used system in Kintampo.
+Kintampo has produced great and famous people.
+The renowned Baba Yara, former Ghanaian football great hails from Kintampo.